lpenaud/markdown-editor-qt/README.rst

 TODO
 *****************

-- Add pandoc
+- Add "about" window
-- Add file system functions like open or save file
+- Add thread to save file
+- Add pandoc to preferences window

 *****************
 License